OpenCTI-Platform/opencti/docs/docs/administration/policies.md

 ### Maximum marking definitions shareable

-This configuration allows to define for each type of marking definitions until which level we allow to share data externally.
+This configuration allows to define, for each type of marking definitions, until which level we allow to share data externally.

 > For now this max marking definitions is used only for Public dashboard.